History of India (1947–present)

 India is a nuclear-weapon state, having conducted its first nuclear test in 1974, followed by another five tests in 1998.
 From the 1950s to the 1980s, India followed socialist-inspired policies.
 The economy was influenced by extensive regulation, protectionism and public ownership, leading to pervasive corruption and slow economic growth.
 Since 1991, India has pursued more economic liberalisation.
-Today, India is the third largest and one of the fastest-growing economies in the world.
+Today, India is the sixth largest economy in the world by nominal GDP, third largest economy in purchasing parity power and the fastest-growing economy in the world.

-From being a relatively struggling country in its formative years, the Republic of India has emerged as a fast growing G20 major economy.
+From being a struggling country in its formative years, the Republic of India has emerged as a fast growing G20 major economy.
 India has sometimes been referred to as a great power and a potential superpower given its large and growing economy, military and population.

 1947–1950: Dominion of India

 Independent India's first years were marked with turbulent events—a massive exchange of population with Pakistan, the Indo-Pakistani War of 1947 and the integration of over 500 princely states to form a united nation.
 Vallabhbhai Patel, Jawaharlal Nehru and Mahatma Gandhi also ensured that the constitution of independent India would be secular.